 By the end of the week, my mouth was beginning to get sores, my teeth hurt and I had dry mouth.
 Also, by the fourth day of chemo, when I dried my hair after a shower, I noticed lots of it – much more than usual – on the bathroom floor.
 When I looked at my face in the mirror I saw pallor.
 All that, and my white blood cell count was perilously low.

 The week before my second round of chemo, I got into it with my oncologist.
 I didn’t want to do it.
 By then, the radiation had made me very sick.
 I was already in a lot of pain, and the thought of repeating another week of chemo’s side effects in a now very compromised immune system scared me.
 We went back and forth for a few days, emails flying between us, and I finally succumbed.

 I knew there were alternative treatments out there.
 I knew that it didn’t always have to be cut/poison/burn, the cancer trifecta, in order to beat this monster, but the truth is, I didn’t have the mental or emotional bandwidth to seriously consider other possibilities.
 The fear of death scared me more than the fear of more chemo.
 Once again I was struck by how the choices one has when muscling through cancer are often lousy ones.
 And yet…one must choose.

 And then you pray.

 NOTE 1: Several readers have expressed concern for my current well being, and have offered to help out in whatever way they can.
-I want you all to know I was finished with treatment at the end of April of this year, so I’m several months out, and feeling almost completely recovered.
+I want you all to know I was finished with treatment at the end of April of 2016.
 But thank you just the same.

 NOTE 2: I chose the photos for this blog because of their bleakness.
 It’s kind of how chemo made me feel.
 I took the title photo in Cambria, California, and the other two in Alberta, Canada.